Fire Prevention Week

-National Fire Prevention Week is observed in the United States and Canada, during the week (from Sunday to Saturday) in which October 9 falls.
+Fire Prevention Week is a nationally observed week in the United States and Canada from the Sunday to Saturday in which October 9 falls.

-In the United States, the first Presidential proclamation of Fire Prevention Week was made in 1925 by President Calvin Coolidge.
-The National Fire Protection Association (NFPA) continues to be the international sponsor of the week.
+In the United States, the first Presidential Proclamation of the week was made in 1925 by Calvin Coolidge.
+Since then, the parent organization of the Fire Marshals Association of North America who first created the week, the National Fire Protection Association (NFPA), continues to be the international sponsor of it.

-In Canada, Fire Prevention Week is proclaimed annually by the Governor General.
-The Saturday ending the week is also proclaimed as Fire Service Recognition Day to express appreciation for the many public services rendered by members of the Canadian fire service.
-While in Australia the Fire Prevention Week is usually held between April 28 to May 5.
+In Canada, the week is proclaimed annually by the Governor General.
+The Saturday at the end of the week is also proclaimed as "Fire Service Recognition Day" to express appreciation for the many public services of the Canadian fire service.

+In Australia, Fire Prevention Week is usually held between April 28 to May 5.